Petrovski/BuyTheDip/README.md

 # BuyTheDip Application

 ## Overview
 BuyTheDip is a web application built using React for the front end, Node.js for the back end, and PostgreSQL for the database.
-It allows users to track stock prices and view the biggest price dips in the market today!
+It allows users to track stock prices and view the biggest price dips in the market.

 ## Getting Started
 To run this application locally, follow these steps: